-Which is why Diania McRae, Assistant Professor in Accounting at Western Carolina University, decided to take the CPA Exam.
-We wanted to sit down and interview Professor McRae to learn more about how taking the CPA Exam has helped her become a better educator, and why she thinks all accounting professors should do the same.
+Which is why Diania McRae, CPA, an experienced accounting instructor and former Assistant Professor in Accounting at Western Carolina University, decided to take the CPA Exam.
+We sat down and spoke with Professor McRae to learn more about how taking the CPA Exam helped her become a better educator, and why she thinks all accounting professors should do the same.

 What made you decide to take the CPA Exam?

 I was at a AAA conference and I met Charlotte Roberts, the Senior Vice President of eLearning at UWorld Roger CPA Review.
 She and I got to talking about the CPA license because I was transitioning positions, going from community college to a university.
 I felt that having my CPA license would be something that could help me become a better teacher.